rgc99/irrigation_unlimited/README.md

     sequence_id: 1
     actual: "00:20"

-# Example 1.0.1.1 -> controller 1 -> cequence 1 -> zone reference 1 -> duration.
+# Example 1.0.1.1 -> controller 1 -> sequence 1 -> zone reference 1 -> duration.
 This will alter the duration
 # for the first zone reference in the first sequence.
 - service: irrigation_unlimited.adjust_time
   data: